-While some dogs will certainly chase cats, they rarely eat them.
+While some dogs will certainly chase cats, dogs rarely eat cats.
 Instead, most dogs view cats as more of a toy.
-They’re something to chase a play with, though this sometimes leads to the cat’s demise.
+They’re something to chase and play with, though this sometimes leads to the cat’s demise.
 Dogs rarely eat cats unless they’re starving, which won’t occur in a pet that is well taken care of.

 Dogs rarely eat other animals they kill as well unless they’re hungry.
 Chasing cats is more of a sport for dogs.
 It’s a game like chasing a ball.
 The dog probably isn’t even trying to kill the cat, but that’s what happens when they play too roughly.

 Dogs can kill cats.
 This isn’t because they’re hungry or trying to eat the cat.
 Usually, dogs kill cats for the same reason that they shred their favorite chew toy—they just got too rough.
 This can be true even for dogs and cats that get along.
 Your dog might have gotten carried away playing, or the cat may have become injured by something else and could not escape the dog when the playing began.